 We all know that Raspberry Pi comes with Python installed.
 So we should expect to find lots of .py files here:

 sudo find / -name *.py

-this throws us large list of file names:
+this throws us a large list of file names:

 Finding and displaying files that way is useless.
 Viewing is even more painful.
-Lets say we want simply to count the all .py files.
-For this we use same command, but instead of throwing list to terminal we feed it to another command that does counting of lines (we get every file in new line):
+Let’s say we simply want to count all .py files.
+For this, we use the same command, but instead of throwing the list to the terminal, we feed it to another command that does the counting of lines (we get every file in a new line):

 sudo find / -name *.py | wc -l

 And in the terminal, we get the nice number 4485. so we already get more informative output.
 We can do more interesting tricks here.
 Let’s say we want to count .py programs that contain the word “game.”
 Again we need to use the pipe “|” character to combine several commands.

 sudo find / -name *.py | grep “game” | wc -l